nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 Modeller Interface or QGIS
 ----------------------------

+For an overview on the modeller interface go to: :ref:`intro_modeller_interface`

 - Install the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.16.7-1-Setup-x86_64.exe>`_  or
 - Install the Long Term Release (LTR) of QGIS, and install the 3Di toolbox and API client as QGIS plugins